viananth/azure-powershell/src/StackAdmin/Azs.Fabric.Admin/Help/Get-AzsEdgeGateway.md

 ```

 ### -ResourceGroupName
-Name of the resource group.
+Resource group in which the resource provider has been registered.

 ```yaml
 Type: String